scoconno/scoconno.github.io/Time/clock/answers.md

 + 4b: Although *CRITICS* **(claim)** that children who watch a lot of television tend to become less able readers, no one has demonstrated that to be true.

 ---

-6a is clear.
-6b is not clear.
-I do not provide the analysis here.

 ### Exercise 3.6.